panruochen/PyZ/README.md

 # PyZ

-A python library
+A python library collection

-##### threadpool
+##### mplib
-A ThreadPool class which makes multiple-threading more easier.
+The ProcessManager class is designed to make multiproccessing coding easier.

 <table>
   <tbody align="left">